 The more I’ve thought about the question over the years, the more brilliant it becomes.
 When I was younger, it was just something my dad said to hotel concierges, but now that I’ve been using it for decades, I can see the subtle elegance it conveys.

 I was sixteen or so when I heard my dad ask the question for the first time.
-We were staying at the Hyatt Tampa Bay (now the Grand Hyatt) and were looking to splurge for a celebratory dinner.
+We stayed at the Hyatt Tampa Bay (now the Grand Hyatt) and were looking to splurge for a celebratory dinner.
 We walked to the concierge desk (a hotel with a concierge was a special treat for us since we were used to staying at places we found in the Entertainment Book) and asked where’s a nice place to have dinner.
 The concierge looked us over (parents in their mid 40’s with a teenage son) and asked what type of food we liked.
 A perfectly understandable query since he was trying to suit his answer to our tastes.
 That’s when my dad said the words that would change my life.

 “If you only had one night in town and could eat wherever you wanted, where would you go?”